Welcome to MAAP

 - Scholarship and Internship Opportunities

 - Recruitment Activities: Address issues of access by partnering with other campus and community agencies on recruitment and cultural activities.
-Events include Filipino American Heritage Month, Black History Month, and "The Taste of College" which brings 8th graders on campus to experience a day at UH Hilo.
+Events include Filipino American Heritage Month, Black History Month, and the Pacific Youth Empowerment for Success (PacYES) Day.